 You may also participate in economic self-sufficiency activities.
 These include “job training, employment counseling, work placement, basic skills training, education (junior college, college), English proficiency, workfare, financial or household management, apprenticeship, and any program necessary to ready a participant for work (including a substance abuse or mental health treatment program), or other work activities.”

-must be completed for each family member who is not exempt and is required to perform these activities: (Total hours required per year: 12 months X 8 hours per month = 96 hours)
+Household members may perform the 8 hours per month, or perform them at one time for a total of 96, annually.
+The total of 96 hours each year must be completed for each family member who is not exempt and is required to perform these activities: (Total hours required per year: 12 months X 8 hours per month = 96 hours)

 Name: Head of Household SS#: «SS4»